 Why Do Pipes Burst in Canberra During Summer?

-The problem is worse in suburbs with heavy clay soil, particularly across Tuggeranong, Woden, and parts of Belconnen.
-Older homes with copper or galvanised steel pipes are more vulnerable because these materials become brittle with age and are less forgiving of ground movement than modern PEX or polyethylene pipes.
+It is worse in the suburbs sitting on heavy clay, particularly across Tuggeranong, Woden and parts of Belconnen.
+Older homes with copper or galvanised steel pipe come off worse again, because both go brittle with age and have less give in them than modern PEX or polyethylene.

 How Do Storms Cause Blocked Drains in Summer?

-The solution is straightforward.
-Before summer starts, clear all leaves and debris from gutters, downpipes, and stormwater grates.
-If you have not had your stormwater drains cleaned in a few years, consider getting a professional drain clean with a high-pressure jetter to remove any built-up sediment or root intrusion.
-Our blocked drain service can clear stormwater lines and prevent flooding before it happens.
+The fix is not complicated.
+Before summer, clear the leaves and debris out of the gutters, the downpipes and the stormwater grates.
+If the stormwater has not been cleaned out in a few years, a drain clean with a high-pressure jetter will shift the built-up sediment and any roots that have got in.
+Our blocked drain service clears stormwater lines before the next storm finds the blockage for you.

 Does Hot Water Demand Increase in Summer?